Nonmetricity theories and aspects of gauge symmetry: Teleparallel Weyl spacetime

-The teleparallel theories of gravity which are based in teleparallel Weyl space $Z_4$, are also known as symmetric teleparallel theories.
 It is intuitive to notice that $Z_4\subset W_4$, so that all of the results obtained in $W_4$ will also apply to teleparallel Weyl space $Z_4$.
+As a matter of fact, $Z_4$ is equivalent to flat $W_4$ space: